forkphorus/sb-downloader/README.md

 There are options to configure how projects should be compressed.
 Projects are compressed by default in a way that is fully deterministic and reproducible -- the same project should always output the exact same set of bytes.
 We expect that most people will want to use the default settings.

+If the project we receive is already a compressed project, it will be returned as-is without modification and these options will be ignored.

 ```js
 const options = {
   // The date to use as the "last modified" time for the files inside generated projects.